All Episodes

 And then you get into this gender-affirming psychiatric care.

-Gerald uh Posner writes the article as the first textbook dedicated to prov providing affirming intersectional and evidence-informed psychiatric care for ch transgender, non-binary, uh, and or gender expansive people.
+Gerald Posner writes the article as the first textbook dedicated to providing affirming intersectional and evidence-informed psychiatric care for transgender, non-binary, and or gender-expansive people.

-Close examination reveals it's an extremist handbook that could put kids on a fast track from the therapist chair to life-changing hormones, uh, treatments and and surgery.
+Close examination reveals it's an extremist handbook that could put kids on a fast track from the therapist chair to life-changing hormones, treatments, and surgery.

-In the textbook he points out he believes is more than just a curiosity with the American psychiatric association's you know, reference in this book that is widely used in medical schools by specialists, etc.
+And the textbook, he points out, he believes, is more than just a curiosity with the American Psychiatric Association's reference in this book that is widely used in medical schools by specialists, et cetera, as a practicing psychiatrist and mother of three,

-I mean, that's a pretty big shockwave that secret files revealed last month that members of the leading transgender health care organization privately admitting that children and adolescents are incapable of giving informed consent when what is irreversible in terms of you know the medical procedures to which they would be subjected for such care.
+I mean, that's a pretty big shockwave that secret files revealed last month that members of the leading transgender healthcare organization privately admitting that children and adolescents are incapable of giving informed consent when what is irreversible in terms of the medical procedures to which they would be subjected for such care.

-A three hundred and eighty-eight page report from the UK named after the chief author, a pediatrician Hillary Cass, excoriated the lack of scientific evidence for the use of hormones in surgery for gender questioning minors.
+A 388-page report from the UK named after the chief author, a pediatrician Hillary Cass, excoriated the lack of scientific evidence for the use of hormones and surgery for gender questioning minors.

 One result is Britain's banning of puberty blockers for those under 18.